 A typical title loan is legal in Mississippi but there are a few rules and regulations you need to follow if you want to apply for a title loan.
 It is extremely easy to apply for a title loan, but it is essential to follow the rules.
 The main rule is that the borrower must be at least 18 years old or above.
 Some loan applications can be rather complicated, but the working principle is rather straightforward.
 The basic process is that you use your car as collateral in order to borrow a percentage of the value of the vehicle.
 The amount of money you can borrow depends on the value of your vehicle.
 After your loan application is approved, the title loan company keeps your title until you pay your loan.
 Once you’ve paid in full, you get your title back.
 If you fail to pay off the loan, the company has full authority to repossess your vehicle and sell it.

-The Mississippi state law caps the maximum interest rate at 25%, or an APR of 300%.
+The Mississippi state law caps the maximum interest rate at 25% or an APR of 300%.
 Lenders use high interest rates to offset the generally poor reliability of the borrowers.
 High rates are sometimes needed as some borrowers can’t qualify for a typical loan because of poor credit or various loan defaults.
 It is illegal to extend the terms of a loan contract.
-This is not the case in every state, but is the law in Mississippi.
-Some states allow extension of the terms of the loan, but regulate the number and type allowed.
-Before applying for a title loan in Mississippi, make sure you understand all the risks.
+This is not the case in every state but is the law in Mississippi.
+Some states allow extension of the terms of the loan but regulate the number and type allowed.
+Before applying for an online car title loan in Mississippi, make sure you understand all the risks.
 It may be tempting to offer your title, but the results can be devastating if you forfeit on the loan.
 You may find yourself losing your car, your money, and your good credit.